Codeception/codeception.github.com/install.markdown

 $ sudo pear install codeception.github.com/pear/Codeception
 {% endhighlight %}

-If this didn't help, try to update your PEAR.
+If this didn't help, try to update your PEAR or clear PEAR cache.
 Also, please, check you use the same PHP for CLI and Web.

+Install dependencies (PHPUnit, Mink and Symfony Components) via PEAR:

+{% highlight bash %}
+$ sudo codecept install
+{% endhighlight %}

+Initialize your testing environment with

+{% highlight bash %}
+codecept bootstrap
+{% highlight bash %}

+Windows user now may use generated 'codecept.bat' file.

+Run test suite:

+{% highlight bash %}
+codecept run
+{% highlight bash %}

 ### Composer